Neil M. Bressler

 Neil M. Bressler is an American ophthalmologist.
 He is the James P. Gills Professor of Ophthalmology and chief of the Retina Division at the Wilmer Eye Institute at Johns Hopkins School of Medicine and editor-in-chief of JAMA Ophthalmology.

 Early life and education

-Bressler was born in New Jersey to father Sidney Bressler.
+Bressler was born in New Jersey to father Sidney Bressler, and raised in Tenafly, New Jersey.
 Growing up, he played the clarinet and won the Senate Award while attending the Interlochen National Music Camp.
-After attending Tenafly High School, Bressler enrolled at the University of Michigan for his Bachelor of Science degree.
+After attending Tenafly High School as part of the class of 1974, Bressler enrolled at the University of Michigan for his Bachelor of Science degree.
 Upon receiving his degree, Bressler married his wife Susan (née Bloom) in a Jewish ceremony on July 8, 1979.
 Together, they earned their medical degrees at Johns Hopkins School of Medicine in 1982 and completed their internships and three-year residency in ophthalmology together.